CodeTwo Signatures Web Add-in for Outlook - centralized deployment

 Always disable end users’ default signatures in Outlook

-End users can set up their own local signatures in Outlook or Outlook on the web (for example, in the Signatures and Stationery settings) that can be automatically added to new emails or to replies and forwards.
-By default, once you deploy the CodeTwo Signatures Web Add-in for Outlook, these local signatures are disabled for those end users who have their CodeTwo Outlook signatures added automatically by the Web Add-in.
-To get automatic email signatures, the options marked in Fig. 8. need to be enabled for at least one Outlook (client-side) signature rule.
+End users can set up their own local signatures in Outlook (for example, in the Signatures and Stationery settings) that can be automatically added to new emails or to replies and forwards.
+By default, once you deploy the CodeTwo Signatures Add-in for Outlook, these local signatures are disabled for those end users who have their CodeTwo Outlook signatures added automatically by the add-in.
+To get automatic email signatures, the options marked in Fig. 6. need to be enabled for at least one Outlook (client-side) signature rule.
 Learn more about these options

 Signature adding options for an Outlook (client-side) signature rule.

-However, if you select the Always disable end users’ default signatures in Outlook option, the default Outlook signatures will be disabled for all end users for whom the Web Add-in was deployed, no matter, if they actually get any CodeTwo signatures (Fig. 9.).
-This setting is especially useful in cloud (server-side) mode, when the Web Add-in is used to preview signatures added in the cloud, as it can prevent sending an email with two email signatures: a cloud signature added by the CodeTwo service after an email is sent, and a local signature added by Outlook.
+However, if you turn on Always disable end users’ default signatures in Outlook in CodeTwo Admin Panel (see where to find this setting), the default Outlook signatures will be disabled for all end users for whom the add-in was deployed, no matter, if they actually get any CodeTwo signatures (Fig. 7.).
+This setting is especially useful in cloud (server-side) mode, when the add-in is used to preview signatures added in the cloud, as it can prevent sending an email with two email signatures: a cloud signature added by the CodeTwo service after an email is sent, and a local signature added by Outlook.
+This also works with mobile signatures (if this setting is enabled).

 Default Outlook signatures disabled by the Web Add-in (cloud mode).

-Fig. 9.
-Default Outlook signatures disabled by the Web Add-in (cloud mode).
+Fig. 7.
+Default Outlook signatures disabled by the add-in (cloud mode).

 Important